-ARTICLE X
+ARTICLE' X

-Section 1.
-The Students' Association shall pay the Christian Associations one dollar per page for publishing in their annual Handbook the revised Constitution and By-Laws of the Students' Association.
+- 1. The Students' Association shall pay the Christian Associations one dollar per page for publishing in their annual Handbook the revised Constitution and By-Laws of the Students' Association. - Any person entitled to the major A may wear the regulation sweater.